CS2103JAN2017-T09-B3/main/docs/UserGuide.md

     Format: select INDEX

-> Alternative: click to the task in the showing list <br>
+* Alternative: click to the task in the showing list
-> Select the task and display all details at the specified `INDEX`<br>
+* Select the task and display all details at the specified `INDEX`
-> The INDEX refers to the index number shown in the most recent listing<br>
+* The INDEX refers to the index number shown in the most recent listing

-    Examples:
+**Examples:**

+   * select 2
-    select 2: select the second task in the current list
+      >*select the second task in the current list*

 #### Edit Task : `edit`